A Woman of Impulse: Plot

-As described in a film magazine, Leonora (Cavalieri), a poor lace maker, is given a musical education by Mr. and Mrs. Stuart (Handyside and Brundage), a wealthy American family, and soon becomes a prima donna.
-The Spanish Count Nerval (Bloomer) falls in love and marries her, but she refuses to give up her career.
-En route to America, her sister Nina (Robinson) meets a young American Dr. Paul Spencer (Austern), and, although in love with him, she becomes enamored with Phillip Gardiner (Cain), the son of a wealthy New Orleans family.
+As described in a film magazine, Leonora, a poor lace maker, is given a musical education by Mr. and Mrs. Stuart, a wealthy American family, and soon becomes a prima donna.
+The Spanish Count Nerval falls in love and marries her, but she refuses to give up her career.
+En route to America, her sister Nina meets a young American Dr. Paul Spencer, and, although in love with him, she becomes enamored with Phillip Gardiner, the son of a wealthy New Orleans family.
 They are all invited to visit to the Gardiner's in New Orleans, and there the Count becomes jealous of Leonora, thinking that an old affair with Phillip has been renewed.
 Phillip is found dead in the garden by the Count, having been stabbed with Leonora's jeweled dagger, and Leonora is suspected of the crime.
-The confession by the Creole servant Cleo (Uzzell) clears matters up, and Nina is happy in the doctor's arms while the Count swears to never doubt his wife again.
+The confession by the Creole servant Cleo clears matters up, and Nina is happy in the doctor's arms while the Count swears to never doubt his wife again.